Cuplan/Cuplan/README.md

 ---

-> 🎯 *Actuellement en formation.
-Mon objectif : devenir data analyst ou ML engineer — et vivre tranquillement au Japon d'ici 10 ans.*
+> 🎯 *Currently studying.
+My goal: become a data analyst or ML engineer and live a quiet, simple life in the next 10 years*